jasonbdaniels/adelyns-first-bd/party-logistics.md

   - Happy birthday sign for above kitchen door way.
 White, pink and red background with gold letters.
 - [Food](./food.md) (*WIP*)
   - How many servings?
-  - Which items to make and which items to buy?
 - [Food eating ware](./food-ware.md) (*Complete*)

 ## User Interface